w3c/wai-curricula/content/content-author/images.md

 * explain requirements for authoring tools to:
   * support the inclusion of text alternatives for images
   * enable authors to amend automatically generated text alternatives when needed
-  * produce appropriate markup for functional images
+  * produce appropriate markup for functional images, including for graphical buttons and links

 #### Teaching Ideas for Topic